mathieuSauvage/LightningProcessor/README.md

 - load the plugin. (use the plug-in manager or use the command loadplugin)
 - create one or more curves
-- execute this script in the Python script editor:
+- execute this script in the python script editor:

 		import pymel.core as pm